- design experiments

-Though there are no prerequisites in terms of prior physics classes for AP Physics C: Mechanics, students should be prepared for college-level calculus-based work and must at minimum have taken or be concurrently taking calculus.
+Though there are no prerequisites in terms of prior physics classes for the course, students should be prepared for college-level, calculus-based work and must, at minimum, have taken or be concurrently taking calculus.
 Because a previous or concurrent course in calculus is often required of students taking Physics C, students who expect advanced placement or credit in college for a Physics C exam should attempt an AP course in calculus as well; otherwise, placement in the next-in-sequence physics course may be delayed or even denied.

 Keep in mind that credit and advanced standing based on AP scores vary widely from school to school.
 Though a score of three is typically considered passing, it is not always enough to receive credit.
-Regulations regarding which APs qualify for course credits or advanced levels at specific colleges and universities can be found here.
+Regulations regarding which APs qualify for course credits or advanced levels at specific colleges and universities are available.

 The AP Physics C: Mechanics exam is one of the shortest AP exams, clocking in at just one hour and 30 minutes.
 It is comprised of two sections.
 The first section contains 35 multiple-choice questions, spans 45 minutes, and accounts for 50% of your total score.
 The second section is the free-response section, which lasts for 45 minutes and accounts for the remaining 50% of your score.
 The usual format for each free-response section has been 3 questions, each taking about 15 minutes.
 However, the College Board’s course description notes that future exams might include a larger number of shorter questions.

 You are expected to bring and use a four-function, graphing, or scientific calculator on the exam.
 You should be familiar with your calculator and it is a good idea to bring extra batteries for it.
-You may not share calculators during the exam, and you may bring up to two calculators to the exam.
-The complete calculator policy and a list of acceptable models can be found here.
+You may not share calculators during the exam, but you may bring up to two calculators to the exam.
+The complete calculator policy and a list of acceptable models is available.

-In 2016, the AP Physics C: Mechanics exam had the highest pass rate of any of the AP Physics exams.
+In 2016, the exam had the highest pass rate of any of the AP Physics exams.
 Over 77% of all students taking the test in 2016 received a score of three or higher (typically considered passing).
 Of these, nearly a third of students who took the exam received the top score of five while only about 9.5% received the lowest score of one.

 A full course description that can help to guide your studying and understanding of the knowledge required for the exam can be found in the College Board course description.